FAQs

 Feldenkrais lessons use movement to activate this neuroplasticity so that your nervous system improves itself as it connects your inner landscape with your environment.
 This reorganization is your brain learning.

-Recent neuroscience has shown that both optimal learning and creative flow work similarly in our brains.
+Recent neuroscience has shown that both learning and creative flow work similarly in our brains.

 They both happen by literally making new connections between things (ideas, neurons, brain regions) that were previously unconnected.